If you are planning a home automation project we highly advise you to avoid these costly home automation project mistakes.

 Mistakes in home automation projects are understandable.
 Because of a lack of experience, you may rely on the “experts” for advice.

-The problem is that receiving bad advice for a home automation project can be very costly and can also lead to being stuck with a system that you are not happy with.
+The problem is that receiving bad advice for a home automation project can be very costly and will lead to investing in a system that you are not happy with.

 MISTAKE #1: WAITING TOO LONG